awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

    + To add a comment to a changed line in the commit, go to the line where the change appears\.
 Choose the comment bubble ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commentbubble.png), enter your comment, and then choose **Save**\.
 ![\[Adding a comment on a line in a commit.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commenting-addlinecomment.png)
 **Note**
-You can edit your comment after you have saved it, but you cannot delete it from the CodeCommit console\.
+You can edit your comment after you have saved it\.
+You can also delete its contents\.
+The comment will remain with a message saying that the contents have been deleted\.
 Consider using the **Preview markdown** mode for your comment before you save it\.

 1. To reply to comments on a commit, choose **Reply**\.
 ![\[Choose Reply to add a comment to an existing comment on a commit.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commenting-commenttab.png)